 You will also find a guide on how to best allocate your gold or money between the various Card packs and Adventures.
 This can vary greatly from class to class and has a great effect on how quickly and efficiently you can build a competitive deck.

 In this section, we list the class-specific cards that are important for you as a Warrior.

 - Warpath - Priority = HIGH: Warpath is a very flexible tool that provides a Whirlwind effect.
 The Echo effect allows you a large degree of control in how much Mana you use and how much damage you do.
 Due to this flexibility, it is a high crafting priority and a hard card to replace.

-- Frothing Berserker - Priority = MEDIUM: Frothing Berserker is a strong card that is used in almost all aggressive Warrior decks.
+- Frothing Berserker - Priority = LOW: Frothing Berserker is a strong card that is used in almost all aggressive Warrior decks.

 - Town Crier - Priority = HIGH: Town Crier is a great early-game minion for all breeds of Warrior deck.
 As it is one of the few cards that specifically targets Rush minions, the effect cannot be replicated with any alternative.

 - Brawl - Priority = MEDIUM: Brawl is a crucial tool in many Warrior decks to try and regain control of a board that has grown out of control.
 However, it is possible to build a competitive Warrior deck without Brawl, making it not a top priority.